Contributors to Poetry Salzburg Review M

 LAURA McKEE's poems have appeared in Crannog, The Interpreter's House, Under the Radar, and The Rialto.
 She was a winner in the 2015 Guernsey International Poetry Competition.
 [PSR 33]

 Born in Liverpool, JOHN McKEOWN is a freelance arts journalist, a former theatre critic for the Irish Daily Mail and Irish Independent.
-He has two poetry collections in print, Night Walk (Salmon Press, 2011) and Sea of Leaves (Waterloo Press, 2009); along with a pamphlet Looking Toward Inis Oirr (South Tipperary Arts, 2004), and the self-published Amour Improper (Hub Editions, 2004).
-A new collection of poems entitled Ill Nature will be published by Mica Press in summer 2022.
+He is the author of Ill Nature (Mica Press 2022), Night Walk (Salmon Press 2011), Sea of Leaves (Waterloo Press, 2009) the self-published Amour Improper (Hub, 2007) and the chapbook Looking Toward Inis Oirr (South Tipperary Arts, 2003), and the self-published Amour Improper (Hub Editions, 2004).
 As an erotic romance writer he is the author of Faustina and the Barbarians (A Hotter State, 2013), Vampire Abbey and Battle for Vampire Abbey (Xcite Books, 2013), and Aphrodisia (Accent Press, 2014).
 He lives in Prague, Czech Republic.
-[PSR 35] [PSR 38]
+[PSR 35] [PSR 38] [PSR 41]

 IAN McLACHLAN lives in London.
 He has had poems published in Aesthetica, Magma, The Rialto, and Under the Radar.
 [PSR 30]